How to price your art

 The artist

-The period in which the work was produced and whether the work being sold is representative of the artist’s style is also another important factor to determine the price based on the artist.
+The period in which the work was produced and whether the work being sold is representative of the artist’s style is also another important factor in determining the price based on the artist.
 Pieces that are made unique with the artist’s style tend to be priced slightly better than works that aren’t.

 A certificate of authenticity